Close Menu

 Our lawyers and staff can help you win SSI benefits.
 Once you receive SSI benefits, then you also get Medicaid benefits.
 If you are looking for a lawyer to help you win benefits, then you are in the right place.
 You can trust us.

-If you want to know more about our lawyers and staff, then read our About Us page.
-There you can read about our legal experience.
+If you want to know more about our lawyers and staff, then review our About Us page.
+There you can learn about our legal experience.
 For example, Andria Summers can help you with your Medicare plan.
 She also knows the Medicaid rules.
 Dianna Cannon has been helping her clients win SSDI and SSI benefits for thirty years.
 Likewise, she has also won thousands of SSD cases.
 Brett Bunkall also has years of legal experience helping people obtain their SSI and Medicaid benefits.

 In the past 30 years, we have won over 20,000 SSD and SSI cases for our clients.
 Also, we have helped many people receive Medicaid benefits.
-Our legal experts can help you apply for SSI and SSD benefits using the SSA’s website.
+Our legal experts can help you apply for SSI and SSDI benefits using the SSA’s website.
 SSI benefits require you to have minimal assets and low monthly income.
 Therefore, we will need your input about your income and assets to complete your SSI application.

 WE WORK FOR FREE UNTIL YOU GET YOUR BENEFITS